 1. Zenni Optical

-For our pick, we like Zenni’s basic square glasses frames in blue.
-They’re ultra basic and come in four other straightforward colorways for a totally affordable $9.95.
+For our top pick, we like Zenni’s basic square glasses frames in blue.
+They’re ultrabasic (in the good way) and come in four other straightforward colorways for a totally affordable $9.95.
 If you’re looking for a decent variety of cheap, stylish blue light glasses, Zenni Optical has the best blue light glasses for you.

 EyeBuyDirect is a great glasses retailer for its fairly priced in-house glasses and its ability to offer some brand-name frames such as Ray-Ban and Oakley.
-In terms of blue light glasses, EyeBuyDirect offers hundreds of frames with its three different kinds of blue light-filtering lenses: EBDBluePlus for $19, EBDBlue360 for $49 and SightRelax for $28.95.
+In terms of blue light glasses, EyeBuyDirect offers hundreds of frames with three different kinds of blue light-filtering lenses: EBDBluePlus for $19, EBDBlue360 for $49 and SightRelax for $28.95.
 All three lenses promise anti-scratch, anti-glare and some UV protection as well as water-resistant coating and the ability to repel dust.
 The only real differences are that EBDBlue360 offers the most anti-glare protection due to a higher-quality coating and SightRelax offers reading enhancement.

 So if you need a pair of readers that also filter blue light or serious anti-glare protection in your blue light glasses, then EyeBuyDirect has the best blue light glasses for you.
 For our pick, we like the Alastor round glasses in either of the colors, blue or black.

 If you’re looking for endless style possibilities in blue light glasses then you want to head to GlassesUSA.
 As of this writing, GlassesUSA offers 913 different styles of frames, of which about 500 are for men, that can have blue light-filtering lenses, including plenty of in-house styles and a ton of name-brand glasses.
 Frame prices run the gamut but tend to be more expensive overall than Zenni or EyeBuyDirect.
 But one thing that’s consistent is the $19 add-on for blue light blocking lenses.
 So if you want a ton of variety to choose from, GlassesUSA will have the best blue light glasses for you.